How To Become A Travel Nurse In 6 Steps|2024

 Why?
 Well, some healthcare companies have contracts with only one specific agency.

 So, what does that mean?
-If you want to work at a specific hospital that only works with one agency then you will need to work with that particular agency.
+If you want to work at a specific hospital that only works with one agency, then you will need to work with that particular agency.

 While picking the right agency is important, picking the right travel nurse recruiter is even more important.
 Travel nurse recruiters act as liaisons between the travel nurse and the hospital.
-A great travel nurse recruiter will work hard to make sure you are paid your worth.
+A great travel nurse recruiter will work hard to ensure you are paid your worth.
 They will be experienced and honest when working with you.

-4. Get the proper state license and certifications
+4. Get the Proper State License and Certifications.

-If you do not have an eNLC license or maintain residency in an eNLC state then you will need to plan ahead.
-Also, even if you do have an eNLC license but are interested in traveling to a state that is not part of the compact license, then you will need to plan ahead.
+If you do not have an eNLC license or maintain residency in an eNLC state, then you will need to plan ahead.
+Also, even if you do have an eNLC license but are interested in traveling to a state that is not part of the compact license, you will need to plan ahead.

 For example, Alaska and California are not part of the eNLC.
-California has been reported to take a very long time to gain licensure and is very specific in its requirements, so you’ll want to plan ahead if California is on your list of destinations.
+California has been reported to take a very long time to gain licensure and is very specific in its requirements.
+So, you’ll want to plan ahead if California is on your list of destinations.

 This can be one of the harder decisions because everything must be in your contract and is negotiated between the travel nurse recruiter and the hospital.

-• Weekend time
+- Weekend time

-• Vacations
+- Vacations

-• PTO
+- PTO

-• Shift requests
+- Shift requests

 These all MUST be in the contract.
-If the information is not in the contract then the hospital does not have to honor it.
+If the information is not in the contract, then the hospital does not have to honor it.

 Travel nurses can find their own housing via Facebook, Airbnb, long-term stay hotels, or even Furnished Finders.